 - In the early ’90s, Gucci’s image was tarnished when copies of its wares began popping up everywhere.
 To restore the company’s luxury image, the company appointed American designer Tom Ford as Artistic Director in 1994, a position he kept until 2005.
 Ford is largely credited with turning the Gucci brand around.

 - The Gucci brand involves more than just their eponymous fashion house.
-Gucci Group is a collection of designers who specialize in high fashion luxury retail.
-The members include Gucci, Bottega Veneta, and Yves Saint Laurent, as well as Sergio Rossi, Stella McCartney and Alexander McQueen - what a club!
+Kering, Gucci’s parent company, is a collection of designers who specialize in high fashion luxury retail.
+The members include Gucci, Bottega Veneta, and Yves Saint Laurent, as well as Sergio Rossi, Stella McCartney and Alexander McQueen – what a club!

 Outfit Inspired by Gucci